-While innovationawareness is desirable, it should not exclude the prospect for adaptation.
+While innovation awareness is desirable, it should not exclude the prospect of adaptation.
 Business graduates may think that the two terms are mutually exclusive.
 Others, on the opposite side, might think they mean the same thing.
-Both are wrong, because while they are different, both can be part of the ethos of the same enterprise.
+Both are wrong because while they are different, both can be part of the ethos of the same enterprise.

 With those two definitions in mind, it is easier for an entrepreneur far from home to be innovative instead of adaptive.
 When I moved to Poland to open my business, I had plenty of ideas I wanted to test, but very limited knowledge of the terrain to design different scenarios.
 There is a way to overturn this disadvantage.

 Commit not with an idea only, but with a profitable business that pays for itself.

 Especially in the technology world, the widespread promotion of innovation shadows adaptation.

 - Before becoming a leader in internet streaming, Netflix was a DVD-by-mail rental company.
 Their idea of delivering entertainment with convenience was always the same, but adapted to the progress of internet bandwidth.

 - With the demise of analogic photography, Kodad almost disappeared after more than a century of activity.
 It re-emerged later serving her core customers (photographers and film-makers) differently: with hardware and digital tools for image licensing.